 Communicate with PIs in a timely manner, regarding the protocol/submission,

-provide constructive feedback including specific suggestions to address areas of improvement re feasibility and reasonableness.
+Provide constructive feedback including specific suggestions to address areas of improvement re feasibility and reasonableness.

 Send a letter of support to PI to include with the submission to the research ethics board, within 2 weeks of receipt of the final protocol addressing all feedback provided, as confirmation of support to undertake the proposed research (including access to data, personnel, resources) as outlined in the approved protocol.